ibm-cloud-docs/FileStorage/working-with-snapshots.md

 Manual snapshots that aren't deleted in the way described here, are automatically deleted (oldest first) when you reach space limitations.

-## How Do I Restore My Storage Volume to a Specific Point-in-Time Using a Snapshot?
+## How do I restore my Storage Volume to a specific point-in-time using a Snapshot?

 You may need to take your storage volume back to a specific point in time because of user error or data corruption.